rapsacw/aSiNine-ESP-miner/README.md

 - Arduino IDE (version 1.8.19 or above)
 - Support for Espressif ESP's
-- Library: PT8211 (see my repositories, extract to your library folder), needed for measuring Vcore with a PT8211s
+- Library: PT8211 (see my repositories, extract to your library folder), needed for regulating Vcore with a PT8211s
 - Library: WebSerialLite_S9 (see my repositories, extract to your library folder)
 - Library: Freenove_WS2812_Lib_for_ESP32 (add with library manager in IDE), needed for the RGB led
 - Library: ESPAsyncWebServer (add with library manager in IDE)